AutoMachine0/Auto-GNAS/autognas/model/optimizer_function/README.md

 ## Optimizer function user-defined specification

-- Users only need to define their own optimizer function according to the following template in the **user-defined area** , and then put the user-defined script into this path: **/autognas/model/optimizer_function/**. the AutoGNAS will automatically load it.
+- Users only need to define their own optimizer function according to the following template in the **user-defined area** , and then put the user-defined script into this path: **/autognas/model/optimizer_function/**. the Auto-GNAS will automatically load it.

 - **Warning:don't modify other parts of the template to avoid automatic loading failure!**